India cities top world air pollution list

 India has seen rapid development in the past two decades, but it has come at the cost of increasing pollution.

 Weak industrial regulation means that factories do not follow pollution-control measures.
-Rapid construction also has contributed to high levels of PM2.5.
+Rapid construction has also contributed to high levels of PM2.5.

 Last year, a public health emergency was declared in Delhi as pollution levels crossed 70 times the safe limit.